Learning Bipedal Walking On Planned Footsteps For Humanoid Robots

 \textbf{Robustness.} We evaluate the robustness of the learned policy in two scenarios: (a) what happens when the terrain estimation is poor?
 And, (b) what happens when there is noise in the robot state observation?

 To answer the first question, we build a test terrain of stairs of rise $10cm$ and run $30cm$.
-Then, we perform 100 trials of a maximum of 10s episode length of a trained policy for HRP-5P, while adding uniformly sampled noise in the z-position of the steps.
+Then, we perform 100 rollouts of maximum episode length of 10s of a trained policy for HRP-5P, while adding uniformly sampled noise in the z-position of the steps.

-The success rate and the average length of episodes in the tests is noted in Fig. \ref{figure:terrain_noise} along with the range of distribution from which the noise is uniformly sampled.
+The success rate and the average length of episodes in the tests are noted in Fig. \ref{figure:terrain_noise} along with the range of distribution from which the noise is uniformly sampled.
 A fall is detected when the root height goes below $60cm$ or when there is a self-collision between the links.
 The data shows that the performance of the policy falls considerably as the noise goes beyond $\pm3cm$.
-We believe that the robustness can be increased by adding noise in the steps during training.
-We observed that there is a higher chance of failure if the actual stair rise is higher than the target footstep than in the case when the stair rise is lower - as the robot trips and fall due to unexpected contacts with the stair riser in the former case.
+There is a higher chance of failure if the actual stair rise is higher than the target footstep than in the case when the stair rise is lower - as the robot trips and fall due to unexpected contacts with the stair riser in the former case.

 We also simulate noise in the input signal to the policy by adding uniformly sampled noise to the measured joint positions and joint velocities.
 Trials of maximum episode length of 10s are run in the stair climbing environment.
 The policy is remarkably robust here, being able to withstand noise of up to $\pm3$ degrees before significant performance deterioration.
 Note that the accuracy of the motor encoders on the real hardware is much higher than this.